KaifShakeel76/Music_Player_HTML_CSS/README.md

 - In the middle there is content which contains different sections with their transitions.

 Source Code is in the index.html file and styles.css is the CSS file.
+If you like this project, please star my repo.
+Thank you!